Dream a Little Dream of Me: Early recordings

-In summer 1950, seven recordings of "Dream a Little Dream of Me" were in release, with the versions by Frankie Laine and Jack Owens reaching the US top 20 at respectively numbers 18 and 14: the other versions were by Cathy Mastice, Ella Fitzgerald, Louis Jordan, Vaughn Monroe, Dinah Shore and a duet by Bob Crosby and Georgia Gibbs.
-Other traditional pop acts to record "Dream a Little Dream of Me" include Louis Armstrong, Barbara Carroll, Nat King Cole, Doris Day, Joni James, and Dean Martin.
+In the summer of 1950, seven recordings of "Dream a Little Dream of Me" were in release, with the versions by Frankie Laine and Jack Owens reaching the US top 20, respectively at numbers 18 and 14; the other versions were by Cathy Mastice, Ella Fitzgerald with trumpet backing by Louis Armstrong, Louis Jordan, Vaughn Monroe, Dinah Shore, and a duet by Bob Crosby and Georgia Gibbs.
+Other traditional pop acts to record "Dream a Little Dream of Me" include Louis Armstrong, Barbara Carroll, Nat King Cole, Doris Day, Joni James, Dean Martin, and the Mills Brothers.

-The Mamas & the Papas version
+The Mamas and the Papas version

-"Dream a Little Dream of Me" was recorded for the Mamas & the Papas April 1968 album release The Papas & The Mamas with lead vocals by Cass Elliot.
-The group had often sung the song for fun, having been familiarized with it by member Michelle Phillips, whose father had been friends with the song's co-writer, Fabian Andre, in Mexico City where Michelle Phillips' family had resided when she was a young girl.
+"Dream a Little Dream of Me" was recorded for the Mamas & the Papas April 1968 album release The Papas & the Mamas with lead vocals by Cass Elliot.
+The group had often sung the song for fun, having been familiarized with it by member Michelle Phillips, whose father had been friends with the song's co-writer, Fabian Andre, in Mexico City, where Michelle Phillips' family had resided when she was a young girl.
+The song was recorded after the group heard about Andre's death; Philips recalled: "It was very shocking...we had never thought about [the song] again until we were all sitting around that day discussing his death, when we started to pick out the song...to see if we could remember the lyrics to it.

 "Mama" Cass Elliot suggested to group leader John Phillips that the group record "Dream a Little Dream of Me".
-According to him she was unhappy while recording the song, objecting to its campiness.
-However, Elliot herself would later tell Melody Maker: "I tried to sing it like it was 1943 and somebody had just come in and said, 'Here's a new song.'
+According to him, she was unhappy while recording the song, objecting to its "campiness".
+Elliot herself, though, later told Melody Maker: "I tried to sing it like it was 1943 and somebody had just come in and said, 'Here's a new song.'
 I tried to sing it as if it were the first time."

-In the album version, recorded with the Mamas and the Papas, a spoken introduction from an engineer is heard mentioning a drink, and then Papa John Phillips himself concludes with the words: "And now, to sing this lovely ballad, here is Mama Cass".
-Only the last part was heard on the single version of the song.
+On the recording, Cass is heard in the introduction speaking in the background behind the acoustic guitar, mentioning a drink, and then Phillips gives an introduction ("And now, to sing this lovely ballad, here is Mama Cass."), as Cass clears her throat.
 Cass did her own whistling, which is heard before the song's fade.